DHBW-TINF24F/Team6-BaSyx-DPP-API/PROJECT/SAS/TINF24F_SAS_Team_6_0v1.md

 <br>

-The user triggers the request via the React frontend.
+The user triggers the request via the Vue.js frontend.
 The frontend calls the Spring Boot backend service using RESTful HTTP requests.
 *Traefik routes the request to the correct container based on service labels.
 (On server deployment)* The backend queries the BaSyx Environent API to retrieve AAS and submodel data and then maps the result to the internal DPP schema.
 The processed data is returned to the frontend as a JSON payload and finally rendered in the UI.